patrickbwarren/qgis3-survex-import/README.md

 ### Installation

 The plugin is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
-By far the easiest is to install from this repository: launch QGIS3 and go to 'Plugins &rarr; Manage and Install Plugins...'.
+By far the easiest way to install from this repository is to launch QGIS3 and go to 'Plugins &rarr; Manage and Install Plugins...'.
 Then, under the 'All' tab, search for 'survex' to find the 'Import .3d file' plugin; select this and click 'Install Plugin'.